Transmuting the school system, to support everyone!

 - Lions Valley is also a nice place to go, apparently dogs can swim there, there is a limited playground, with more obstacle style equipment, no slides, and limited parking.

 - Binbrook: $5 cash to enter.
 Its busy on the weekends, not on the weekdays.
 The splash pad is closed, but there are gazebos, a kids play structure, and walking trails.
-The big WIN are the TreeTop Trekking options: The TreeWalk Village is for kids 0-17, kids <3yrs are free, 3-17yrs are $20 each, and adults are $7 each, for 2hrs.
+The big WIN are the TreeTop Trekking options (but call in advance, as we discovered this week, they are not open every day): The TreeWalk Village is for kids 0-17, kids <3yrs are free, 3-17yrs are $20 each, and adults are $7 each, for 2hrs.
 You can not send your kids in without an adult, but the adult does not have to (but can) climb.
 It is totally doable by a confident walking baby, with a bit of help, beware the slides are fast in the middle, slow at the end.
 The Discovery Courses are for kids 5yrs and up, as long as they are 45inches or taller.
 Kids are connected to a cable system, which means they can not fall off, and if they can not complete the obstacle course they have the option to just lift their feet and ride the course zipline-style to the end.
 The cost is $25 for 1.5hrs, ride/climb as many times as you want.
 The Arial Tracks are for ages 9yrs and up, as long as they are 55inches or taller, and are responsible enough to hook their harness into the safety wire on their own, and complete all obstacles (as they can not just lift their feet to get a ride to the end).
 We only saw adults on these track.
 The cost is likely also $25 for 1.5hrs of unlimited climbing.
 The times are set (i.e., 1-3pm, 3-5pm, 130-3pm, etc., and they end early), so book ahead to avoid disappointment.
 Also, you have to sign a waiver for each person (on your phone or using their ipad), even adults and babies, so it may be nice to do this from the comfort of your own home.
-The do have flushable, portable bathrooms, with soap and paper, and enough room to go in and help your child if need be.
+They do have flushable, portable bathrooms, with soap and paper, and enough room to go in and help your child if need be.

 - I understand, not everyone is ready for indoor play, but when you are, this is a great opportunity: We Rock The Spectrum (for all kids, ages 0-13yrs), Private Facility Rental, $75+tx for up to 10 people (including adults), 45min break between sessions, where the gym is cleaned using a sanitizer mixed with water, no smell, often used at schools and daycares, safe even on food surfaces.
 Owner wears a mask, attendees don't have to, as it is with your unique bubble of 10 people.
 Atendees need to wash their hands or use sanitizer before entering the gym, and they must sign the corporate waiver.
 Location: 245 Wyecroft Rd, Unit 3, Oakville, Ontario.
 Reach out to owner Tatiana (905-337-0101) to book your spot, when you are ready.